system76/tech-docs/src/models/nebula19-1/assembly.md

 ## Removing the CPU duct:

 The CPU duct supports one or more of the CPU fans and guides airflow from the side of the case through the CPU radiator to the back exhaust vent.
-The CPU duct is custom-designed to work with the Noctua `NH-U9S` CPU cooler that's optionally included with nebula19.
+The CPU duct is custom-designed to work with the Noctua `NH-U9S` CPU cooler (before April 2024) or the Be Quiet!
+Pure Rock Slim 2 `BK030` (after April 2024) that's optionally included with nebula19.

 ![CPU duct](./img/cpu-duct.webp)